Romathonat/vulgaireDevEntries/paa/paa.md

 We start from index 0, we add n//w points, then we add a proportion of the next point, corresponding to (n%w)/w.
 For the second slot, we take the rest of the proportion of the previous point, we add n//w point, then the rest of the proportion of the last point so that the size of the slot is n/w.
 We keep doing this process until we reach the end of the series.
 The issue with this strategy is that is quite difficult and inelegant to code.

-There is a better way.
+There is a more elegant way.
 If we multiply n by w, we can consider that we repeat each point w times.
 What is the point of doing this ?
 We saw that the proportion of point we need to add to the current slot is a quantity that we will divide by w (it is (n%w)/w).
 Considering we repeat each point w times, we will be able to deal with a number of points that is an integer.

 ![https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/OCCInterface/images/screenOccinterface.png](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/paa/paa_transform.png)